 - Fee Assistance?
 VMCAS is moving to a fee waiver program starting with the VMCAS 2022 cycle.
 The fee waiver program will open in May when applicants have the ability to submit applications to schools.
 A limited number of VMCAS fee waivers are provided to qualified applicants on a first-come, first-served basis until allotted funds are exhausted.
 Each fee waiver covers only the initial application fee, so if you wish to apply to additional programs, you are responsible for the remaining balance.
 If you received a fee waiver (fee reimbursement) during a previous cycle, you may still apply for a fee waiver in the next cycle.
-More information will be available before May 2021, please see the following fee waiver information page.
+To learn more, please see the following fee waiver information page.

 - Application Requirements:

 - Colleges/coursework information

 - Personal Statement: A one page essay that gives admissions committees a clear picture of who you are and, most importantly, why do you want to pursue a career in veterinary medicine.

 - VMCAS requires a minimum of three electronic evaluations.
 Some schools WILL NOT accept a composite letter.
 Requirements for letters of recommendation vary from school to school, and many require letters specifically from veterinarians.
 Be sure to check each school’s requirements.

 Some participating VMCAS institutions require a supplemental application and/or fee.
 Supplemental fees should be paid directly to the institution (Do not send your supplemental fees to VMCAS).
 Please refer to the individual college specification pages to determine if a supplemental fee and/or application is required and the deadline for each school.